-- Spring, Maryland, headquarters.
-The goal may be reevaluated prior to the year 2005 and adjusted in the event that new science, data or information becomes available. - (C) The plan shall also include identification and preparation for implementation of one or more of the following controls, or equivalent controls, which shall be implemented should the 60 percent illness reduction goal not be achieved by 2007.
-This portion of the plan shall be completed no later than December 2006.
-The temperature and month-of the-year parameters identified in the following controls may be adjusted as needed to achieve the established illness reduction goal. - (1) Labeling all oysters, "For shucking by a certified dealer," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (2) Subjecting all oysters to an Authority-approved post-harvest treatment that reduces the Vibrio vulnificus levels to 3MPN/g or less," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (3) Closing shellfish growing areas when the Average Monthly Maximum Water Temperature exceeds 75°F; - (4) Labeling all oysters, "For shucking by a certified dealer," during the months of May through September, inclusive; - (5) Subjecting all oysters to a post-harvest treatment that is both approved by the Authority and reduces the Vibrio vulnificus levels to 3MPN/g or less during the months of May through September, inclusive: - (6) Closing shellfish growing areas during the months of May through September, inclusive.
+- (1) Labeling all oysters, "For shucking by a certified dealer," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (2) Subjecting all oysters intended for the raw, half-shell market to an Authority-approved post-harvest treatment that reduces the Vibrio vulnificus levels to 3MPN/g or less," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (3) Closing shellfish growing areas for the purpose of harvest of oysters intended for the raw, half-shell market when the Average Monthly Maximum Water Temperature exceeds 75°F; - (4) Labeling all oysters, "For shucking by a certified dealer," during the months of May through September, inclusive; - (5) Subjecting all oysters intended for the raw, half-shell market to a post-harvest treatment that is both approved by the Authority and reduces the Vibrio vulnificus levels to 3MPN/g or less during the months of May through September, inclusive; - (6) Closing shellfish growing areas for the purpose of harvesting oysters intended for the raw, half-shell market during the months of May through September, inclusive.

-Modify the NSSP Guide for Control of Molluscan Shellfish by adding the following Guidance Document (numbering to be determined at time of publication of the next revision).
+Modify the NSSP Guide for the Control of Molluscan Shellfish by adding the following Guidance Document (numbering to be determined at time of publication of the next revision.)